 What you eat can have an enormous impact on your carbon footprint: although it is a complicated subject and it is easy to get confused by all the labelling and factors to consider.
 To keep it simple: only buy what you will eat, reduce your food waste, but if you must throw food away, make sure it is composted to manage the methane emissions, and finally, any time that you can choose a more plant-based option, the climate and future generations will thank you.
 For more detailed ideas, inspiration, recipes and tricks, read on…

-Going fully vegetarian or vegan is a big step, and every meal makes a difference, so read this BBC article here about the benefits of being flexitarian vs fully-plant-based.
+Going fully vegetarian or vegan is a big step, and every meal makes a difference, so this BBC article here is a useful introduction on the benefits of being flexitarian vs fully-plant-based.

 There are so many great book books and websites to get inspiration from:

 - Invest in a new cookery book if you need a couple of new ideas for evening meals.
 The Green Roasting Tin, Bosh!, and One Pot, Pan, Planet are great books for creative vegan and vegetarian meals.

 - Local author and food writer Becky Alexander has written the Green Lunchbox.

 - Find recipe videos on YouTube from BoshTV, Anna Jones, and far more.